ubuntu-tribe/Utribe-Portal-Quantum/README.md

 - `src/components/ActionButton.vue` — Example of advanced wallet actions

 ---
-For questions or contributions, please refer to the code comments or contact the maintainers.
+For questions or contributions, please refer to the code comments or contact the maintainers (Oliver Utribe).